Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E05-SoftwareStacks.md

 Sometimes we have no solution ready in the LUMI Software Library, but we prepare one or more custom EasyBuild recipes for you.
 Let's mimic this case.
-In practice we would likely send those as attachments to a mail from the ticketing system and you would be asked to put them in a separate directory (basically since putting them at the top of your home directory would in some cases let EasyBuild search your whole home directory for dependencies which would be a very slow process).
+In practice we would likely send those as attachments to a mail from the ticketing system and you would be asked to put them in a separate directory (basically since putting them at the root of your home directory would in some cases let EasyBuild search your whole home directory for dependencies which would be a very slow process).